-1. INTRODUCTION
+I. INTRODUCTION

 Due to the increasing software complexity in modern cyberphysical systems there is a likelihood of latent software defects that can escape the existing rigorous testing and verification techniques but manifest only under exceptional circumstances.
-These circumstances may include faults in the hardware system, including both the computing and noncomputing hardware.
+These circumstances may include faults in the hardware system, including both the computing and non-computing hardware.
 Often, systems are not prepared for such faults.
-Such problems have led to a number of failure incidents in the past, including but not limited to those referred to in these reports: [26, 6, 7, 18].
+Such problems have led to number of failure incidents in the past, including but not limited to those referred to in these reports: [5], [26], [6], [7], [17].

-State of the art for safety critical systems is to employ software fault tolerance techniques that rely on redundancy and voting [23, 34, 9].
+State of the art for safety critical systems is to employ software fault tolerance techniques that rely on redundancy and voting [23], [35], [9].
 However, it is clear that existing techniques do not provide adequate coverage for problems such as common-mode faults and latent design bugs triggered by other faults.
-Additional techniques are required to make the systems self-managing, i.e. they have to provide resilience to faults by adaptively mitigating faults and failures.
+Additional techniques are required to make the systems self-managing i.e. they have to provide resilience to faults by adaptively mitigating faults and failures.

 Self-adaptive systems, while in operation, must be able to adapt to latent faults in their implementation, in the computing and non-computing hardware; even if they appear simultaneously.
-Software Health Management (SHM) is a systematic extension of classical software fault tolerance techniques that aims at implementing the vision of self-adaptive software using techniques borrowed from System Health Management for complex engineering systems.
-System health management typically includes anomaly detection, fault source identification (diagnosis), fault effect mitigation (in operation), maintenance (offline), and fault prognostics (online or offline) [27, 20].
-Note that SHM can be considered as a dynamic fault removal technique [5].
-It is performed at run-time, and it includes detection, isolation, and mitigation actions to remove fault effects.
-System health management also includes prognostics and possibly Software Health Management can be extended in that direction as well, but we have not investigated it yet.
+Software Health Management (SHM) is a systematic extension of classical software fault tolerance techniques that aims at implementing the vision of self-adaptive software using techniques borrowed from system health management for complex engineering systems.
+System health management typically includes anomaly detection, fault source identification (diagnosis), fault effect mitigation (in operation), maintenance (offline), and fault prognostics (online or offline) [27], [20].

-Our research group has been involved in developing tools and techniques, including a hard real-time component framework built over the platform services provided by ARINC-653 compliant operating systems [1], for software health management [15, 16].
-The core principle behind our approach is the thesis that it is indeed possible to deduce the behavioral dependencies and failure propagation across an assembly of software components, if the interactions between those components are restricted and well-defined.
-Here, components imply software units that encapsulate parts of a software system and implement specific service(s).
-Simi-
+Our research group has been involved in developing tools and techniques, including a hard real-time component framework built over the platform services provided by ARINC-653 [1] compliant operating systems., for software health management (SHM) [14], [15].
+The core principle behind our approach is the hypothesis that it is possible to deduce the behavioral dependencies and failure propagation across a component assembly, if the interactions between those components are restricted and well-defined.
+Here, components imply software units that encapsulate parts of a software system and implement a specific service or a set of services.
+Similar approaches exist in [12], [36].
+The key differences between those and this work are that we apply an online diagnosis engine coupled with a two-level mitigation scheme.